yaron2/azure-kube-cli/README.md

 This CLI extension allows for various general purpose operations for Kubernetes clusters running on Azure.

-Currently supports migration of Persistent Volumes and Data Disks between a source ACS (Azure Container Service) cluster and a target AKS (Managed Kubernetes) cluster.
+Currently supports migration of Persistent Volumes and Data Disks between a source ACS (Azure Container Service) cluster and a target AKS (Managed Kubernetes) cluster as well as export the entire cluster state for backup/restore scenarios.

 ## Features

 The CLI extension will let you:

+- Take a snapshot of cluster state for back/restore purposes
 - Migrate Persistent Volumes resources from ACS to AKS
 - Move Unmanaged Data Disks from ACS to AKS
 - Move Managed Data Disks from ACS to AKS